victorkryz/HR-Utils/README.md

 In the directory "client/pls" there're a set of different Pl/SQL procedures that use HR-Utils API.
 They can be executed directly by "sqlplus" utility.
-It's possibly to copy/past a content of any of them into some SQL-plus workbanch
+It's possibly to copy/past a content of any of them into some SQL-plus worksheet
 for executing in GUI mode (e.g. - Oracle SQL Developer, JDeveloper)

-In the directory "client/py" a set of py-scripts thet executes these tests respectively in conivinient command-line manner.
+In the directory "client/py" a set of py-scripts that executes these tests respectively in convenient command-line manner.

 For example:

-- *run an each single tests by steps:*
+- *run a single tests by steps:*

         python client/py/get-department-stat.py
         python client/py/get-employees.py